 Uses: Prepare it simply by roasting it and topping it with butter and brown sugar or maple syrup, or experiment by using it in dishes such as soup, stew or pie.

-Pumpkins are round, with smooth, slightly ribbed skin and typically have deep yellow to orange coloration.
-White versions are now becoming increasingly popular as well.
+Description: Most people can easily identify these round fruits, with their smooth, slightly ribbed skin.
+While they typically have deep yellow to orange coloration, white versions, and those with bumpy skin, are now becoming increasingly popular as well.

 Nutrition: It is a good source of Thiamin, Niacin, Vitamin B6, Folate, Pantothenic Acid, Iron, Magnesium and Phosphorus, and a very good source of Vitamin A, Vitamin C, Vitamin E (Alpha Tocopherol), Riboflavin, Potassium, Copper and Manganese.

-Uses: While most commonly thought of for Halloween décor, pumpkins are very versatile in their uses for cooking.
+Uses: Most commonly used for Halloween décor, pumpkins have very versatile cooking uses.
 Most parts of the pumpkin are edible, including the fleshy shell, the seeds, the leaves, and even the flowers.
-When ripe, the pumpkin can be boiled, baked, steamed, or roasted, and makes a great soup.
+Ripe pumpkins can be boiled, baked, steamed, or roasted, and make a great soup.

-Spaghetti squash is an oblong seed-bearing variety of winter squash.
-The fruit can range either from ivory to yellow or orange in color.
+Description: This is an oblong seed-bearing variety of winter squash.
+The fruit can range either from ivory to yellow, or even orange, in color.
 Its flesh is bright yellow or orange.

 Nutrition: It is a good source of Vitamin C, Niacin, Vitamin B6, Pantothenic Acid and Manganese.